sapphiredev/utilities/packages/snowflake/README.md

 ## Description

-There is often a need to get a unique ID for some entry, be that for Discord messages / channels / servers etc. or just keys in a database or many other similar examples.
+There is often a need to get a unique ID for entities, be that for Discord messages/channels/servers, keys in a database or many other similar examples.
 There are many ways to get such a unique ID, and one of those is using a so-called "snowflake".
-You can read more about Snowflake IDs in [this medium article](https://medium.com/better-programming/uuid-generation-snowflake-identifiers-unique-2aed8b1771bc)
+You can read more about snowflake IDs in [this Medium article].(https://medium.com/better-programming/uuid-generation-snowflake-identifiers-unique-2aed8b1771bc)

 ## Features